Hello, New Friends and Loyal Readers!

 We are pink dandelions.
 We root ourselves in our communities and reach for the sun.
 We send our creativity into the world like seed puffs.
 We believe that one day those seeds will blossom, but even if we don’t see the kind of success we dream of, we will, at the very least, have transformed ourselves in the process.

-Once a month, look for the latest Pink Dandelion in your inbox.
+On the third week of every month, look for the latest newsletter in your inbox.
 You can unsubscribe any time.
 No questions asked.
 No feelings hurt.
 I only wish you the best in your endeavors.

 Stay up-to-date